UbiCastTeam/ansible-public/roles/sysconfig/README.md

 # Sysconfig
 ## Description

-Used by the "base" metagroup to provide core system utilities and their configuration
+The sysconfig group handles the installation and configuration of system components.

 ## Role Variables